CAMPSLOPY/CAMPSLOPY/README.md

-💞️ I’m looking to collaborate on Open Source Projects and also looking for an internship role as a Front-End Developer
+💞️ I’m looking to collaborate on Open Source Projects and also looking for a role as a Data Engineer

  📫 How to reach me shobowaletola@gmail.com